 Nevertheless, its predictive ability of pregnancy and live birth is more controversial; in this sense, it is important to remember that age is the key factor to success in assisted reproduction techniques.
-So, if these two parameters (AFC and AMH) happen to be 1) unfavorable, 2) coupled with a long history of failed IVF treatments and an advanced age of the recipient then a couple should consider an egg donation.
+Therefore, if these two parameters (AFC and AMH), happen to be unfavorable or coupled with a long history of failed IVF treatments and an advanced age of the recipient then a couple should consider an egg donation.

 In Spain, we realized almost three decades ago that the usefulness of this technique needed to be regulated.

 Here, egg donation became a reality with the law on Assisted Reproduction Techniques from 1988.
 The law was reformed in 2003 and 2006 to further accommodate scientific advances, including appropriate instruments to legally protect human embryos.
 Egg donation is not considered an experimental technique any more.
 Instead, we view egg donation as a proven technique to relieve infertility and especially helpful in women in advanced reproductive age.

 Me: How many children were born at your clinic using this method and what are the success rates?

 Dr. Elisabet Clua: The first case of a child born via egg donation in Spain was in our clinic in 1988.
 Since that time, more than 3,000 children have been delivered here using donor eggs.
 The success rate is around 60%, one of the highest in Europe.
 Here, we offer different programs as well as detailed counseling over the phone.